mattbasta/graphicsbc/README.rst

 Any        T..)
 Each expression within the block is evaluated sequentially
                    until one of the expressions is non-zero, at which point that expression is returned.
 If no expression evaluates to a non-zero value, 0 is returned.
+This operation will short circuit.
 All        A..)
 Each expression within the block is evaluated sequentially.
                    If any expression equals 0, 0 is returned.
 If no expression evaluates to zero, 1 is returned.
+This operation will short circuit.
 Sum        U..)
 Sums and returns the return values of the evaluated
                    expressions within the block.
 =========  ======  ===========================================================